johnchristopherjones/johnchristopherjones.github.io/_posts/2015-09-08-how-do-i-use-the-steam-api-in-my-web-app.markdown

 var express = require('express');
 ```

 Create an Express server (not yet running) so we can configure it.
+At the end, we'll make the server run with `app.listen()`.

 ```js
 var app = express();